-The updating procedure is an integral part of the product development and improvement.
-Updates of Hub / Hub Plus operating system increase the stability and security of the system, optimize its performance, ensure compatibility with new devices and expand the capability list.
+Updates are an integral part of the product development and improvement.
+They enhance the stability and security of the Ajax hubs operating system, optimize its performance, ensure compatibility with new devices, and expand its capabilities.

 Hub Operating System Update

-1. The Hub determines if there is an update for operating system on the server
+1. The hub checks for operating system updates on the server

-The firmware file for the Hub is stored in the encrypted form on the Ajax Cloud server, and the server does not know the keys and the encryption method of the file.
-The access to the firmware database is provided only to a limited set of people in the company from the internal network of Ajax Systems.
-Since they have different levels of access, no one can make critical changes and sabotage the system.
-All actions are logged and monitored, and we know exactly who made the changes and when.
+The encrypted firmware file for the hub is stored on the Ajax Cloud server, which does not know the keys and file encryption type.
+The access to the firmware database is provided only to a limited number of people in the company from the internal network of Ajax Systems.
+Since they have different access levels, none of them can make critical changes and sabotage the system.
+All actions are logged and monitored, so the Ajax team knows exactly who made the changes and when.
 Internal safety regulations prohibit the use of passwords to access the firmware database.
 SSH keys are used instead.

-The Hub is connected to the server using the proprietary encrypted protocol.
-The authentication and verification system protects the server against forgery.
+The hub exchanges data with the server using the encrypted proprietary communication protocol.
+The authentication and verification system protects the server against spoofing.

-Having detected the update file, the Hub starts downloading the firmware to the external flash memory using any available communication channel with the server: Ethernet or GSM (and Wi-Fi for Hub Plus).
+When the hub detects the update file, it starts downloading the firmware to the external flash memory.
+To do this, the hub uses any available communication channel with the server: Ethernet, Wi-Fi, or GSM.
 The download is carried out in the background, not affecting the system operation.

-Protection of the transmitted data between the Hub and the server is provided by TLS combined with the security methods within the closed binary protocol.
+The data transmitted between the hub and the server is protected by TLS combined with the security methods within the closed binary protocol.

 3. Checking the update file

-The Hub firmware is encrypted and signed with a checksum.
-If the firmware file is corrupted (intentionally or due to transmission errors), it is ignored, since the checksums will not match.
+The hub firmware is encrypted and signed with a checksum.
+If the firmware file is corrupted (intentionally or due to transmission errors), the update is ignored because the checksums will not match.

-If the intruder corrupts the encrypted firmware file and substitutes the checksum, the checksum inside the decrypted firmware file will still not match the signature and the Hub will reject the update file.
+The checksum inside the decrypted firmware file will still not match the signature, even if the intruder corrupts the encrypted firmware file and substitutes the checksum.
+Therefore, the hub will reject the update file.

-At most, the firmware file can be read from the external flash memory of the Hub.
-However, the decryption of this file with the capabilities of modern computers will take thousands of years.
+At most, the firmware file can be read from the external flash memory of the hub.
+However, it will take thousands of years to decrypt this file with the capabilities of modern computers.

 The firmware file includes a system of markers and properties that are checked before the installation.
-Information about them is available to a limited set of people to exclude the possibility of sabotage.
+Information about them is available to a limited number of people to prevent sabotage.
 If any marker or property fails validation, the update is canceled.
-Thus, the Hub will not install the firmware from the Hub Plus.
+Thus, the Hub will not install the firmware from Hub Plus.

 4. Hub firmware update

-During the update, the encrypted firmware file is read from the external flash memory of the Hub by the bootloader, stored in the device microcontroller’s ROM.
+During the update, the bootloader in the device microcontroller’s ROM reads the encrypted firmware file from the external flash memory of the hub.

-The firmware is decrypted only inside the microcontroller, which cannot be accessed from the outside, therefore there is no possibility to read or substitute the firmware.
-Having decrypted the firmware file, the checksums are verified once more in order to make sure that no data was corrupted during the decryption process.
+The firmware is decrypted only inside the microcontroller, which cannot be accessed from the outside, so there is no possibility to read or substitute the firmware.
+After the firmware file is decrypted, the checksums are verified once more.
+This allows you to make sure that no data was corrupted during the decryption.

-The bootloader inside the Hub also controls the correct operation of the Hub with a new firmware.
-If critical errors or malfunctions are detected, the Hub deletes the corrupted firmware version and reflashes the latest stable release.
+The bootloader inside the hub also controls the correct operation of the hub with a new firmware.
+If critical errors or malfunctions are detected, the hub deletes the corrupted firmware version and reflashes to the latest stable release.

-Only a limited set of people knows how the stable firmware is selected and how the correct operation is controlled, which complicates the sabotage.
-The bootloader itself is not updated, thereby excluding the possibility of sabotage of the firmware rollback mechanism.
+Only a limited number of people knows how the stable firmware is selected and how the correctness of its operation is controlled.
+This makes sabotage much more difficult.
+The bootloader itself is not updated, thereby it prevents sabotage of the firmware rollback mechanism.

 After firmware update

-The firmware update and the subsequent reboot of the Hub takes less than 10 seconds.
-After that, the Hub reconnects to the server.
+The firmware update and the subsequent reboot of the hub takes up to 10 seconds.
+After that, the hub reconnects to the server.
 The connection time depends on the number of active communication channels and does not exceed 30 seconds.
-Notifications about alarms and events are stored in the events feed even during the Hub update.
+Notifications about alarms and events are stored in the events feed even during the hub update.

-Ajax application display the following messages to inform about the start and the end of the Hub firmware update process:
+Ajax application display the following notifications to inform about the start and the end of hub firmware update:

-ReX update differs only in the process of obtaining the firmware file.
-First, the file is downloaded from the Ajax Cloud server to the hub and then transferred to the range extender via the Cargo radio protocol that is based on the Jeweller protocol.
+Radio signal range extenders update differs only in the process of obtaining the firmware file.
+First, the file is downloaded from the Ajax Cloud server to the hub and then transferred to the range extender via the Cargo protocol that is based on the Jeweller radio communication protocol.

-The transfer of the firmware file takes approximately 40 minutes.
+The transfer of the firmware file takes approximately 40 minutes for ReX and 30 minutes for ReX 2.
 During this period, the security system continues to operate in normal mode.
 As soon as the range extender receives the firmware file and the security system is disarmed, ReX will install the update.
-Installation of the firmware and subsequent rebooting of the ReX takes less than 5 seconds.
+The firmware installation and subsequent ReX reboot take up to 5 seconds.
 Events and alarms of the security system devices do not get lost during the update.

-Automatic updating of the hub and range extender can be disabled.
+Automatic updating of the range extender is controlled with the same setting as automatic updating of the hub.
 In order to disable the automatic updating, go to the menu: Devices → Hub → Settings (⚙️) → Service.